ClinicalBrainLab/clinicalbrainlab.github.io/content/authors/Jiamin-Yip/_index.md

 ---

 Bethany is an undergraduate student of Psychology at Nanyang Technological University.
-Her research interests lie in Educational Psychology, particulary with regards to supporting individuals with special educational needs and their families.
+Her research interests lie in Educational Psychology, particularly with regard to supporting individuals with special educational needs and their families.